WordPress/performance/plugins/speculation-rules/readme.txt

 = Browser support =

-The Speculation Rules API is a new web API, and the specific syntax used by the plugin currently requires using Chrome or Edge (specifically Chromium 121+); other Chromium-based browsers like Opera should also work, although Arc and Brave may not work if uBlock Origin is enabled.
+The Speculation Rules API is a new web API, and the functionality used by the plugin is supported in Chromium-based browsers such as Chrome, Edge, or Opera using version 121 or above.
+Other browsers such as Safari and Firefox will ignore the functionality with no ill effects but will not benefit from the speculative loading.
+Note that extensions may disable preloading by default (for example, uBlock Origin does this) .

 Other browsers will not see any adverse effects, however the feature will not work for those clients.